0xmalloc/scribe_tools/README.md

 #What's This?
+scribe_tools are written in C++ base on stree test and common test for facebook scribe. also you can easy find how to write a log client for scribe.
+Have fun!

     There are two tools here.  scribe_stdin and scribe_test.
     `scribe_stdin` is used to read log from stdin and send it to scribe `scribe_test`  is stree test tool to measure the throughput of scribe